-Inomin Mines Inc. (the "Company") was incorporated under the Business Corporations Act (British Columbia) on August 23, 2012 and is an exploration stage public company whose shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "MINE".
+Inomin Mines Inc. ("Inomin" or the "Company") was incorporated under the Business Corporations Act (British Columbia) on August 23, 2012 and is an exploration stage public company whose shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "MINE".
 The Company's principal purpose is the identification, evaluation and acquisition of assets, properties or businesses or participation therein.

 These financial statements are prepared on a going basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at March 31, 2019, the Company has a deficit of \$876,864 (March 31, 2018 - \$706,002).
+As at March 31, 2020, the Company has a deficit of \$1,045,403 (March 31, 2019 - \$876,864).
 The Company is in the process of exploring and developing its mineral properties and has not yet determined whether those properties contain ore reserves that are economically recoverable.
 The recoverability of the amounts shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain necessary financing to fund property commitments and to complete the exploration and development of the properties and upon achieving future profitable production or proceeds from the disposition thereof.
-These uncertainties may cast significant doubt about the Company's ability to continue as a going concern.